sboothza/periodicping/readme.md

 # Periodic Network Ping Tool

+This was to prove to my ISP that their network sucks.

-Logs basic network stats to a mysql db
+Logs basic network stats to a mysql db.
-Simple enough to convert to any other db if you like
+Simple enough to convert to any other db if you like.
-Originally logged to tsv file for import, but this became too unstable for log-term use
+Originally logged to tsv file for import, but this became too unstable for log-term use.

 ## Usage